Asbestos found at vacant Columbia trailer park

 Illinois Environmental Protection Agency Public Information Officer Kim Biggs offered clarification of spray-painted designations “P,” “N” and “X” seen on remaining structures at 548 S. Main Street the weekend of Nov.
 14.

-“Per the owner, the letters signify to asbestos contractors which trailers are “P” (positive for asbestos), “N” (negative for asbestos) or “X” (having the roof removed),” Biggs wrote in her Nov.
+“Per the owner, the letters signify to asbestos contractors which trailers are P (positive for asbestos), N (negative for asbestos) or X (having the roof removed),” Biggs wrote in her Nov.
 20 email to the Republic-Times.

 Biggs added the IEPA has “requested an update on the timeline going forward and confirmation that asbestos is being abated by a licensed asbestos contractor,” also signifying the “progress to date indicates the asbestos concerns are being addressed.”

-As previously reported, Biggs said an inspection would include tests on “any previous demolition areas for asbestos contamination,” which would also include the disposal site of recently demolished trailers near the corner of South Main Street at Centerville Road.
+As previously reported, Biggs said an inspection would include tests on “any previous demolition areas for asbestos contamination” near the corner of South Main Street at Centerville Road, and the property owner would “need to submit necessary documentation to the Illinois EPA prior to the future demolition.”

 Airborne asbestos fibers, if inhaled, result in severe lung damage and cause conditions such as chronic obstructive pulmonary disease, mesothelioma and lung cancer.